-In primary APS patients, heparin combined with low-dose aspirin improves live birth rate to 70%.
+In primary Anti-phospholipid syndrome patients, heparin combined with low-dose aspirin during the pregnancy improves live birth rate to 70%.

 There is some evidence suggesting that use of metformin during pregnancy is associated with a reduction in the miscarriage rate in women with polycystic ovarian syndrome.

-A Cochrane review found evidence of benefit for progestogen therapy in women with a history of recurrent miscarriage.
+There is also enough evidence of benefit for progesterone therapy in women with a history of recurrent miscarriage.

-Cervical cerclage is used where cervical incompetence is suspected.
-However, it is diagnosed as a cause of second-trimester miscarriage.
-The cerclage procedure also carries a risk of stimulating uterine contractions.
+- Cervical cerclage is used where cervical incompetence is suspected.
+However the cerclage procedure also carries a risk of infection as well as stimulating uterine contractions.

 Cerclage benefit increases as the cervix shortens to less than 25 mm.
 It has also been shown to be beneficial in those women with a shortened cervical length of less than 25 mm.